 Have you ever wondered how to eat a prickly pear cactus fruit?
-The true name is Opuntia, the common names are Prickly pear, cactus fruit, cactus pear, cactus fig, tuna (fruit not the fish), sabra, and nopal.
+The true name of this edible fruit is Opuntia, the common names are Prickly pear, cactus fruit, cactus pear, cactus fig, Indian figs, tuna (fruit not the fish), sabra, and nopal.

-In this article, you will learn where prickly pear comes from, what the health benefits of prickly pear are, and how to eat prickly pear and what they taste like.
+In this article, you will learn where prickly pear comes from, what the health benefits of prickly pear are, how to eat prickly pear, and what they taste like.

-If you enjoy tasting new fruits, this is a awesome little fruit to try.
+If you enjoy tasting new fruits, this is an awesome little fruit to try.
 On to the information!

-Where do prickly pear come from and where do they grow?
+Where do prickly pear cactus plants come from and where do they grow?

 They grow really well in Mexico, which makes sense because they originated in the Americas.
-The fruit they produce is commonly called tuna in Mexico, and Prickly pear here in the United States.
-They can be found in Australia, Bulgaria, France, Italy, Portugal, Spain, and the Middle East among other places.
+The fruit is commonly called tuna in Mexico, and Prickly pear here in the United States.
+They can be found in parts of South America, Australia, Bulgaria, France, Italy, Portugal, Spain, and the Middle East among other places.
 I probably left a few countries out, they are widespread across the world.

 What are the health benefits of prickly pear cactus fruit?

-Some of the health benefits for prickly pear cactus fruit are:
+Some of the health benefits of prickly pear cactus fruit are:

 - Full of antioxidants, with the deep purple ones containing the most antioxidants